 As a rich source of flavonoids, GSE may thus help increase your bone density and strength.

-Rheumatoid arthritis is an autoimmune condition that results in severe inflammation and destruction of bone and joints.
+Rheumatoid arthritis is an autoimmune condition that results in severe inflammation and the destruction of bone and joints.

 Despite promising results from animal research, human studies are lacking.